sneakerhax/Posts/posts/Broken into Offensive Security.md

 **Scenario 2 - Degree**

 You have no experience and want structured learning.
 You decide a degree in computer science will help you later decide what you want to specialize in and give you a solid programming background.
-You are going to supplement with personal research about offensive security and do hands on labs as you get your degree.
+You're going to supplement with personal research about offensive security and do hands on labs as you get your degree.

 **Scenario 3 - None**